Azhaguthasan/ts-webapi-ref/README.md

      module: (Service.Reference) "name of the module for the service call interface"
      apiSuffix: (Service) "suffix name of the service interface generated."
      generateOnlyTypes: (false) "if enabled, generator will not generate service api calls"
-     generateTypesAsInterfaces: (false) "if enabled, generator will generate the types as interfaces" }
+     generateTypesAsInterface: (false) "if enabled, generator will generate the types as interfaces" }
 ```